MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/serialization.md

 The deserialization is done in the reverse order, it tries these options:
 1. `from_dict` method on the definition (aligns to the from_dict attribute of the data model, following the `FromDictFunctionProtocol`)
 2. check if the record is a `FromDictMethodProtocol` and use the `from_dict` method
-3. check if the record is a Pydantic model and use the `model_validate` of the model
+3. check if the record is a Pydantic model and use the `model_validate` of the model, see the note below for more info.
 4. loop through the fields in the definition and set the values, then this dict is passed into the constructor of the data model as named arguments (unless the data model is a dict itself, in that case it is returned as is)

+> [!NOTE] Using Pydantic with built-in serialization
+> When you define you model using a Pydantic BaseModel, it will use the `model_dump` and `model_validate` methods to serialize and deserialize the data model to and from a dict.
+This is done by using the model_dump method without any parameters, if you want to control that, consider implementing the `ToDictMethodProtocol` on your data model, as that is tried first.

 ## Serialization of vectors